hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

-##### Must Support - Choice of Terminology
+##### Must Support - Choice of Multiple Terminology

 In AU Core, elements that define support for more than one value set only apply to the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and are not intended to prevent systems from supplying only a text value.
 In such cases:
-- AU Core Responders **SHALL** correctly populate the element with concepts from each supported value set where the applicable concept is known.
+- AU Core Responders **SHALL** correctly populate the element with concepts from both supported value sets if the applicable concept is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid value.

 The table below lists the applicable profiles and elements in AU Core that support multiple value sets.